-Garry Plowright - No Garry Plowright - Non-Executive Director Experience and experience and experience executive with over 25 years' experience commercial and technical development within the mining and exploration industry some of Australia's leading resource companies.
+Garry Plowright - Non-Executive Director Experience and expertise Mr. Plowright is an experienced executive with over 25 years' experience in finance, commercial and technical development within the mining and exploration industry, working for some of Australia's leading resource companies.
 Mr. Plowright has been involved in gold, base metals and iron ore exploration and mining development projects in Australia and worldwide.
 Previous experience has been built in the supply and logistics of services to the mining and exploration industry including capital raising, corporate governance and compliance, project management, mining and environmental approvals and regulations, contract negotiations, tenure management, land access, stakeholder and community engagement.
 Mr Plowright has extensive experience in mining law and has provided services to the industry in property acquisitions, project generation and joint venture negotiations.
-Mr. Plowright has held global operational and corporate roles with Gindalbie Metals Ltd, Mt Edon Gold Ltd, Pacmin Mining, Atlas Iron Ltd, Tigris Gold (South Korea) and Westland Titanium Other current directorships (New Zealand).
-Executive Director of Fenix Resources Limited (ASX: FEX) Former directorships in last 3 years None Special responsibilities None Interests in shares and options Indirect - Ordinary shares - 1,000,000
+Mr. Plowright has held global operational and corporate roles with Gindalbie Metals Ltd, Mt Edon Gold Ltd, Pacmin Mining, Atlas Iron Ltd, Tigris Gold (South Korea) and Westland Titanium (New Zealand).
+Other current directorships Executive Director of Fenix Resources Limited (ASX: FEX) Former directorships in last 3 years None Special responsibilities None Interests in shares and options Indirect - Ordinary shares - 1,000,000